privacy-scaling-explorations/zkevm-circuits/bus-mapping/README.md

 time.
 It checks the validity of these opcodes.
 It also confirms that for each of these opcodes the state proof performed the correct operation.

-Only after verifying both proofs are we confident that that Ethereum block is executed correctly.
+Only after verifying both proofs are we confident that the Ethereum block is executed correctly.

 ### Bus Mapping